 Pas de la Casa © Victor Vic

 Pas de la Casa, or 'Pas' as it is fondly known by loyal regulars, can hardly be described as picturesque, consisting mainly of modern, unattractive box-like apartment blocks and hotels.
-But all the accommodation and facilities are conveniently situated near the slopes and provide all the trappings necessary for a rollicking winter holiday at affordable prices.
+But all the accommodation and facilities are conveniently situated near the slopes and provide all the trappings necessary for an entertaining winter holiday at affordable prices.

 Pas de la Casa, like the rest of Andorra, stands out as one of the world's best duty-free shopping enclaves, its shopping precinct a gold mine of holiday bargains.
-There are, of course, sports shops for snow gear like the multi-storey Olympia Esports, but shoppers here also stock up on electronic goods, perfumes and cosmetics, designer clothing, photographic equipment, and car and motorbike accessories, from tyres to leathers.
+There are, of course, sports shops for snow gear, but shoppers here also stock up on electronic goods, perfumes and cosmetics, designer clothing, and car and motorbike accessories, from tyres to leathers.

-Pas de la Casa stands out as one of the clubbing and bar havens of Europe, keeping the young crowd partying throughout the night with throbbing music and cheap drinks.
+Pas de la Casa stands out as the liveliest ski resort in Andorra, keeping the young crowd partying throughout the night with throbbing music and cheap drinks.
 Local bars can often extend happy hour to extremes.